suffolklibraries/sljekyll/about/jobs/_posts/2018-10-01-it-manager.md

 Knowledge of any of the following products would be an advantage; Deep Freeze, Netloan, Spydus, SAP Business By Design, iTrent HR.

-This role is for an 37 hours a week.
+This role is for 37 hours a week.
 The rate of pay is &pound;35,000-38,000 per annum.

 If you are interested, please send a **CV and video** outlining what you could bring to this position and Suffolk Libraries to: **recruitment@suffolklibraries.co.uk**